bpaquet/node-logstash/Readme.markdown

 * respect jslint
 * provide documentation in /docs
 * do not modify core.
 Modifications allowed :
-  * add plugin in ``Readme.md``.
+  * add a plugin in ``Readme.md``.
   * add optional dependencies in ``package.json``
 * If you provide unit tests, you can write in plugin documentation that the plugin is a plugin core.
-* If you do not provide unit tests, please indicate in the documentation : "Status : contributed plugin, maintained by @xxxx.
-Producion ready.", and indicate your Github login.
+* If you do not provide unit tests, please indicate in the documentation: "Status: contributed plugin, maintained by @xxxx.
+Production ready.", and indicate your Github login.

 You are encouraged to ask to merge plugins without tests, which are not production ready.